5 Min Read

 When creating a landing page, ideally, you want to have a solid plan in place detailing what you’re looking to achieve.
-For example, are you looking to create a page that is SEO-focussed (optimised primarily for search engines and audience growth) or conversion-focussed (optimised primarily for create conversions and drive sales)?
+For example, are you looking to create a page that is SEO-focussed (optimised primarily for search engines and audience growth) or conversion-focussed (optimised primarily to create conversions and drive sales)?

 This is where your visitors’ journey begins and will set the tone for everything that comes after it.
 A great headline grabs the reader’s attention, tells them what product/service the page is offering, and doesn’t overstay its welcome.
 Short, punchy, and informative is always the way to go.